Tax Guide for Self-Employed Handymen: Expenses & Mileage

 What expenses can a self-employed handyman claim?
-Tools, mileage, materials, multi-trade insurance — with a worked tax calculation example for UK handymen.
+Mileage between jobs, multi-trade tools, materials, insurance — with a worked UK tax calculation example.

 Tax Essentials